 Digital Transformation in the Retail Sector - Looking beyond the Covid-19 CrisisThursday 11th June 2020 14:00-16:00 - Online Workshop Registration will be open soon

 The Digital Retail sector is radically changing and will look significantly different within the next five years.
+Most parts of the sector have also been significantly disrupted by the Covid-19 epidemic.
 The massive use of digital technologies and big data analytics, such as Internet, AI, IoT, smart devices, cloud services, virtual reality, robotics or blockchain is transforming the face of retailing dramatically.
 This is mainly due to three major drivers:

 - Dynamic consumer behaviour and more than ever empowered customers with increased expectations in experience and convenience.

 - Evolvement of channels, multiple retail touchpoints, changing of value creation within a market where boundaries are reshaping and new competitors from the digital world are entering.

 - At the same time, the world retail sector is expected to reach USD $20 trillion by 2024, at a yearly growth rate of around 6% between 2019-2024 .

 The changes will also result in challenges that, while disrupting established processes, can create new value propositions and revenue streams.
 Some of the challenges are [3,4,5,6]:

 - Evaluating strategies towards digital innovation and transformation;